What Is Rapid Detox?

 This is not a new or experimental concept.
 Advanced rapid detox programs have been refining this approach for nearly 30 years, with thousands of patients treated successfully in accredited hospital settings.
 The key distinction is between programs that do it right, with thorough pre-screening, inpatient stabilization, and multi-day monitoring, and rushed models that cut corners.
 When done properly, rapid detox offers a decisive, medically sound path through the physical barrier that keeps so many people trapped in opioid dependence.

 Rapid detox is used for opioid dependence, including heroin, fentanyl, oxycodone, hydrocodone, and other prescription painkillers.
-It is not used for alcohol detox or benzodiazepine withdrawal, which require different medical protocols.
+For context on FDA-regulated opioid treatment information, the FDA maintains a comprehensive overview.
+Rapid detox is not used for alcohol detox or benzodiazepine withdrawal, which require different medical protocols.

 How Hospital-Based Rapid Detox Works